Share this emailCopy the public link or share it on your favorite channel.

 However, we have received an emergency call from our project leaders to help the population, who already do not have much, with food and clean drinking water.
 We at Project Held help where we can, but if you would also like to help these people to provide for their basic needs, you can do so via the link below.

-*If a bank transfer is not possible for you, you can always make an additional donation via Paypal
+If a bank transfer isn’t possible for you, you can always make an additional donation via PayPal.

 Schools in Kenya have also started again

 In Europe, schools have all started again, and also in Africa!
-In our country, it is normal that children go to school and everything is generally well organised.
+In our country, it is normal for children to go to school, and everything is generally well organized.
 Unfortunately, this is not the case in Kenya, for example… In our previous newsletter, you could read that the Hopeforhope project in Kenya has started its own school and that this comes with its own challenges.
 One of the requests for help that came in from our contact person was a major shortage of school desks.
 As a result, the children cannot go to school.

 Click here and see how thankful and happy they are.